 Can the Government Seize My Property Without Paying Me?

-Forced Sales & Abandoned Property
+Forced Sales and Abandoned Property

-Sometimes, the government can take away private real estate even without paying the homeowner.
+But sometimes the government can take away private real estate even without paying the homeowner.
 First, if the property was used in certain types of crimes, the government can seize it.
 The crime needs to be connected to the property in some fashion, such as the creation or distribution of illegal drugs.
 Second, most states can seize property if the property appears to be abandoned for a certain amount of time.

 Another instance in which a government can seize property without paying the land owner is when the police believe the property is being used for a criminal purpose.
 In order to seize property, the police typically must prove to a court "by a preponderance of the evidence" that the property is substantially likely to be connected to criminal activity.
 "Preponderance of the evidence" is a much more difficult standard to meet than the "probable cause" standard required for an arrest.
 It means that the police must convince a judge that it is more likely than not that the property is connected to a crime.
 If the police simply had to meet the probable cause standard, they would have to show that a prudent person could believe that the property was connected to the crime.

 If the police do not meet this requirement, but still seize the property, the homeowner can bring a claim against the police, who may have to pay legal fees.
 If the homeowner can additionally show that the seizure caused undue hardship, the court has the option of simply releasing the property back to its owner.

 Have an Attorney Evaluate Your Land Use Legal Issues for Free

 If the idea of the government taking away your property bothers you, you're not alone.
 And if you understand eminent domain and believe your land is being taken improperly, you definitely will want to look into it further and perhaps contact an attorney.
 Get started today with a free legal evaluation by a real estate attorney near you.